rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

 As you can see, we're simulating a distributed cache like Redis with an in-memory map and a delay to simulate the network latency.
-Moreover, we must pay attention to concurrent access to the map since the article's main topic is not the simultaneous access of data structures.
+We're not paying attention to concurrent access to the map since the article's main topic is not the simultaneous access of data structures.
 Please don't use the above code in production.
 Moreover, the behavior in case the repositories are not found in the cache is rude.
 The method throws a `NoSuchElementException` exception.
 However, it'll be clear in a moment why we did it.

 At startup time, the only cached repositories are those of the user with `UserId(42L)`.

 Now, we can implement a pimped version of our original `findRepositories` method.
 It'll spawn two tasks: one to retrieve the repositories from the cache and one to retrieve the repositories from the GitHub API.
-The first task that is completed successfully will stop the computation.
-Here is the code:
+The first task that is completed successfully will stop the computation:

 ```java
 static class GitHubCachedRepository implements FindRepositoriesByUserIdPort {